wundergraph/cosmo/rfc/distributed-operation-cache.md

 ### Cache update process

-The router checks periodically for updates of the distributed operation cache.
-The cache is updated explicitly when the router starts and when the schema changes.
+The router checks periodically e.g. every 5min for updates of the distributed operation cache.
+The cache is checked explicitly when the router starts and when the schema changes.
 The cache is loaded and all operations are pre-planned before the router accepts traffic.
 The cache is updated in the background and doesn't block the router from accepting traffic.

 ### Platform integration